WINk Trading Up 5% This Week (WIN)

-WINk (CURRENCY:WIN) traded 9.3% higher against the U.S. dollar during the 24 hour period ending at 21:00 PM E.T. on July 13th.
-In the last seven days, WINk has traded 5% higher against the U.S. dollar.
-One WINk coin can now be purchased for approximately $0.0013 or 0.00000002 BTC on popular cryptocurrency exchanges.
-WINk has a total market capitalization of $403.24 million and approximately $433.71 million worth of WINk was traded on exchanges in the last day.
+WINk (CURRENCY:WIN) traded 9.3% higher against the U.S. dollar during the one day period ending at 20:00 PM ET on July 19th.
+WINk has a total market cap of $403.24 million and $433.71 million worth of WINk was traded on exchanges in the last day.
+During the last week, WINk has traded up 5% against the U.S. dollar.
+One WINk coin can now be bought for about $0.0013 or 0.00000002 BTC on exchanges.

 - Team Finance (TEAM) traded down 3.2% against the dollar and now trades at $2.58 or 0.00008136 BTC.